zuozhenggh/learning-library/solutions-library/jde-move-improve/provision/provision.md

 Create an instance in OCI that is based off the JDE Trial Edition image

 1)	If not already done, sign in to OCI tenancy.
-On the Oracle Cloud Infrastructure Console Home page, click the ***Navigation*** Menu Button in the upper-left corner and select ***Marketplace***
+On the Oracle Cloud Infrastructure Console Home page, click the ***Navigation*** Menu Button in the upper-left corner and select ***Marketplace***.
     ![](./images/1.1.png " ")

-2) Locate the Oracle JD Edwards image tile for ***JD Edwards EnterpriseOne Trial Edition*** (you might have to search for it; there could be several images out there) and click the tile
+2) Locate the Oracle JD Edwards image tile for ***JD Edwards EnterpriseOne Trial Edition*** (you might have to search for it; there could be several images out there) and click the tile.
     ![](./images/1.12.png " ")

 3) On the information page for the JD Edwards EnterpriseOne Trial Edition image, select the version ***(9.2.4.3 – default)*** to deploy and the compartment (you created a compartment in Lab 2, Exercise 1, Step d) to deploy to.
-Select the check box to accept the Oracle Standard Terms and Restrictions and then click the ***Launch Instance*** button on the right
+Select the check box to accept the Oracle Standard Terms and Restrictions and then click the ***Launch Instance*** button on the right.
     ![](./images/1.3.png " ")

 4) Next, define the instance with the following options: